TaitoUnited/full-stack-template/PROJECT.md

 ## Contacts

-> NOTE: Contacts are used in package.json.
+> NOTE: Contacts are used from package.json.
 Do not modify the headers of the development and maintenance chapters, and do not add any extra content in the chapters either.

 ### Development